nvtkaszpir/prusa-esp32-node-red-time-lapse/docs/Overview.md

 Initial idea:

-- no need extra tools like octoprint
-- uses gcode per layer to trigger physical button to trigger image capture

-- making time lapse videos without any special software which would control 3D printer - PrusaSlicer and original Prusa firmware are just working perfectly well in my case, so I wanted to avoid any specialized software that alters `gcode` or requires access printer via USB.
+- making time lapse videos without any special software which would control 3D printer - PrusaSlicer and original Prusa firmware are just working perfectly well in my case, so I wanted to avoid any specialized software that alters `gcode` in realtime or requires access printer via USB.
   The fact that Prusa Mini has basic web API and PrusaSlicer allows defining custom gcode per layer makes this possible.

+- above assumes that custom gcode per layer is used trigger physical button to furhter trigger image capture

 - taking photos would depend on if the printer is up and printing, there is no point in capturing images if printer is off or not printing, at least